alittt5/ens/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 `function transferRegistrars(bytes32 _hash) onlyOwner(_hash);`

 * Used during the upgrade process to a permanent registrar.
-If this registrar is no longer the owner of the its root node in the ENS, this function will transfers the deed to the current owner, which should be a new registrar.
+If this registrar is no longer the owner of the root node in the ENS, this function will transfer the deed to the current owner, which should be a new registrar.
 This function throws if this registrar still owns its root node.

 ### Rationale